The council can investigate and deal with some types of noise, which meets the definition for statutory nuisance.

 Please note: We are unlikely to deal with a one-off situation in a formal way unless the noise is exceptionally loud and is affecting a large number of households.

 The council has enforcement powers to deal with statutory noise nuisances.
 This can include serving a noise abatement notice on the person making the noise.
-If the person breaches the terms of the notice, they may be prosecuted.
-In some cases, stereo equipment can be seized with a warrant from the courts.
+If the person breaches the terms of the notice, they may be prosecuted and in some cases, equipment can be seized with a warrant from the courts.

 We will need your contact details so we can visit you to prove that the noise is impacting on you, and so we can keep you updated.
 We will protect your identity from the person you are complaining about, unless you give us your permission to tell them who made the complaint.